Deathstalker II: Writing

-There was a script by Neil Ruttenberg which Wynorski felt was "terrible", so the latter rewrote it with Terlesky and regular collaborator R. J. Robertson.
-Wynorski said the original script "was trying to be a Conan movie, and I just said, you know, 'not what I want to do'.
-And I want to be entertaining and I had John who was very, very personable, and I had Toni and Monique and John (LaZar) and Queen Kong, when she was there, and some of the Spanish actors spoke English very well, and they were very happy to do something different".
+The script for Deathstalker II was written by Neil Ruttenberg with the help of Wynorski.

-Wynorski explained: "we kinda did our version of It Happened One Night (1934)".
+Wynorski explained: "We kinda did our version of It Happened One Night."
 He wrote two parts for Monique Gabrielle "because it gave me an extra person, I needed a lot of people who could speak English and so, by creating a dual role for Monique, I created yet another character, and every night, John and I would go back to the hotel and rewrite new stuff and shoot it over the next couple of days."

 Filming

-Wynorski reused sets from the previous sword-and-sorcery films Corman made in Argentina.
-He also stated that "the sets were pretty much trashed by the time I got there, cause I think I was the last guy to use them before they got torn down".
+Wynorski reused sets from the previous sword and sorcery films Corman made in Argentina.
+He also stated that "the sets were pretty much trashed by the time I got there, 'cause I think I was the last guy to use them before they got torn down."

-Wynorski said the producer, Frank Isaac, was "very upset" because they kept changing the original script: "finally he [Isaac] got so angry about it he called Roger Corman, and Roger Corman’s family came down and Roger watched [the] dailies and said, 'This is fine, keep going'".
+Wynorski said the producer, Frank Isaac, was "very upset" because they kept changing the original script: "Finally he [Isaac] got so angry about it he called Roger Corman, and Roger Corman’s family came down and Roger watched [the] dailies and said, 'This is fine, keep going'."
 When Corman got back to California, Wynorski asked him to send down the biggest lady wrestler he could find.
 Corman hired Dee Booher for the production, and so Wynorski filmed the Queen Kong scene with her.

-Wynorski stated that the Argentinian producers "didn’t want to spend any money on this production, and it was difficult to get them to pony up a little money for extras or anything, but, you know, Roger kept calling up and saying, you owe me this, give it to the guy – and again, we were trying to be fun, without spending a lot of money and I think we got away with it, a lot of people enjoyed the movie because it doesn’t take itself seriously at all.
-It’s a comedy with action".
+Wynorski stated that the Argentinian producers "didn’t want to spend any money on this production, and it was difficult to get them to pony up a little money for extras or anything, but, you know, Roger kept calling up and saying, you owe me this, give it to the guy—and again, we were trying to be fun, without spending a lot of money and I think we got away with it, a lot of people enjoyed the movie because it doesn’t take itself seriously at all.
+It’s a comedy with action."

-Re-release
+Release

+Home media

-The film was re-released in the 2000s by Shout!
-Factory as "Roger Corman's Cult Classics: Sword and Sorcery Collection".
-The collection features Deathstalker, Deathstalker II, Barbarian Queen and The Warrior and the Sorceress.
+The film was released in the 2000s by Shout Factory as part of "Roger Corman's Cult Classics: Sword and Sorcery Collection".
+The collection features Deathstalker, Deathstalker II, Barbarian Queen, and The Warrior and the Sorceress.

-The release of Deathstalker II on this collection is quite different from past VHS and DVD releases.
-It features a new Anamorphic Widescreen Transfer (1.78:1) and an Approved Director's Cut of the film.
+The release of Deathstalker II in this collection was quite different from past VHS and DVD releases.
+It featured a new anamorphic widescreen transfer (1.78:1) and an approved director's cut of the film.

+Sequel

+A sequel titled Deathstalker and the Warriors from Hell was released in 1988.